Patreon/platform-documentation/source/includes/_external.md

 * Sync new patrons with a Mailchimp, Hubspot, ConvertKit, Drip, InfusionSoft, etc.

 Our Zapier plugin currently supports pledge activity (adds, updates and deletes).
 We plan to add more triggers in the future.
-If you would like to request a trigger, send the request to [platform@patreon.com](mailto:platform@patreon.com).
+If you would like to request a trigger, please contact us in <a href="https://www.patreondevelopers.com/" target="_blank">the developers forum</a>.

 ## Wordpress
 We have a wordpress plugin that allows creators to gate content on their wordpress page to patrons only.
 For more information [check it out](https://www.patreon.com/apps/wordpress).